danielroe/roe.dev/src/content/blog/nuxt-server-components.md

 * **React server components (or RSCs)**.
 This is an entirely different approach to rendering server components which is often linked to streaming responses from server to client.

-* **'Island' architecture**: popularised by frameworks like [îles](https://iles.pages.dev/) or [Astro](https://astro.build/), this is an architecture which embeds dynamic 'islands' within more static surroundings.
+* **'Island' architecture**: named by [Jason Miller](https://jasonformat.com/islands-architecture/) and popularised most recently by frameworks like [îles](https://iles.pages.dev/) or [Astro](https://astro.build/), this is an architecture which embeds dynamic 'islands' within more static surroundings.
 The Nuxt approach is the opposite - we embed static 'islands' within a dynamic Nuxt app.

 ## Using server components